AddyRdz/Final-Portfolio/README.md

 - I've recently developed an interest in AI topics and love learning of how I can utilize it to make me a better programmer.
 I try to stay aware of new upcoming techology and sharing my finds with others.

 ## Technical Projects
-I was able to work on different projects that focused on different skills.
-For my front-end project I worked on app called Popcorn Watch.
-Back-end project is named Spongebob's recipe book.
-Deployment project is called the Spoonful Blog and I also created in a hackaton a simple backend project named Movie Go.
+I was able to work on different projects that focused on a variety of technical skills.
+For example:
+- Front-End: Popcorn Watch
+- Back-End: Spongebob's Recipe Book
+- Deployment: The Spoonful Blog
+- Hackaton: Movie Go
 Link projects.
-STAR FORMAT